jsonquerylang/jsonquery/README.md

       }
       ```

+    To allow using a chain of multiple operators without parenthesis, like `a and b and c`, the option `leftAssociative` can be set `true`.
+Without this, an exception will be thrown, which can be solved by using parenthesis like `(a and b) and c`.

-    When the function of the operator supports more than two arguments, like `and(a, b, c, ...)`, the option `vararg` can be set `true` to allow using a chain of multiple operators without parenthesis, like `a and b and c`.
-When `vararg` is not set `true`, this would throw an exception, which can be solved by using parenthesis like `(a and b) and c`.
+    When the function of the operator supports more than two arguments, like `and(a, b, c, ...)`, the option `vararg` can be set `true`.
+In that case, a chain of operators like `a and b and c` will be parsed into the JSON Format `["and", a, b, c, ...]`.
+Operators that do not support variable arguments, like `1 + 2 + 3`, will be parsed into a nested JSON Format like `["add", ["add", 1, 2], 3]`.

     All build-in operators and their precedence are listed in the section [Operators](#operators).

 Here an example of using the function `jsonquery`: